 Some things never go out of fashion for a reason.
-Bell has been building action sports and motorcycle helmets for almost a century, and the Custom 500 is a new take on an iconic helmet that’s a favorite with old school riders and newer generations for its timeless appeal, razor-sharp looks and custom fit.
-This is a superb helmet that, like fine wine, has only gotten better with age.
-While minimalist and understated, the Bell Custom 500 has new custom paint jobs and finishes that range from mild to wild.
+The Bell Custom 500 is a new take on an iconic helmet that’s a favorite with old school riders and newer generations for its timeless appeal, razor-sharp looks and custom fit.
 It’s a no nonsense helmet made of cutting edge modern materials and the greatest variety of sizes and finishes Bell has ever offered.

 Outer shell material : Custom fiberglass shell